allegroai/clearml-docs/docs/faq.md

 If your ClearML Web-App (UI) does not show anything, it may be an error authenticating with the server.
 Try clearing the application cookies for the site in your browser's developer tools.

-**When running a task, `clearml-init`, or ClearML Agent, I get an "Unauthorized (invalid credentials) (failed to locate provided credentials)" error.
-What happened?** <a id="credentials"></a>
+**Why can't I access my ClearML Server when I run my code in a virtual machine?** <a id="vm_server"></a>

-This can happen when your code isn't executed in the same machine as your ClearML server, which usually happens when using a virtual machine.
-If ClearML Server is configured to run on "localhost", then it is running on the local machine, and not the virtual machine where the code is running.
-You need to make sure that that server IP address specified in the configuration is always externally available from the machine where the code is executed.
+This can happen when your code isn't executed in the same machine as your ClearML Server.
+In the configuration file, make sure to write the server's IP address in a way that the virtual machine will know how to access it.

+When you run an experiment, `clearml-init`, or clearml-agent on a VM, `localhost` will point to the VM.
+If the server is running locally and not on the VM, then the VM will not recognize the server with an IP pointing to `localhost`.

 To fix this, go to the `api` section of your `clearml.conf` file.
-Instead of `localhost`, point to your virtual machine's IP address.
+Instead of `localhost`, write out your local machine's IP address.
 It should look something like this:

 ```